kkhashayar/Sqlite3-interactive-shell-/README.md

 in this program i formated table as contact manager which keeps a track of name, phone and address, user can get a list of records or insert, delete, and update the records. program can check for connection file to sqlite3 and if its not there create it.

+Update version. i wrote some sort of data check for preventing user of inserting duplicate data and empty record, as well as canceling option in add() method.